 We understand that you are concerned with your student’s academic progress.
 If your student is willing, he/she may sign a waiver giving specific permission for you to view confidential information, including grades.
 However, it is not the College’s policy to send grade reports to parents.
 The best way to find out about your student’s grades is still to ask him/her.

-If you have academic concerns for your student, please don’t hesitate to contact the Office of Academic Services at 240-895-4388.
+If you have academic concerns for your student, please don’t hesitate to contact the Office of Student Success Services at 240-895-4388.
 However, please understand that the amount of information we are able to discuss without written student consent is limited.